treejamie/helloworld/README.md

 My usage of AI is inline with my personal AI policy.
 I don't have this written down at the time of writing, but in short it is this.

 1. I won't use AI output if I don't understand it.
 I should be capable of writing it.
-2. I Never use AI to kick the learning can down the road.
+2. I never use AI to kick the learning can down the road.
 My relationship to AI is like that of a professor and a student.
 I ask it questions and I ask it to judge my work, but I never expect it to do my work.
 3. I am honest about my useage of AI and understand the implications of lying about it.
 4. I am able to work without it; but give me time to read so I can summarise and sythesise.